Grizzly (Kings Dominion): History

 The announcement by Kings Dominion that Grizzly would be ready to open for the 1982 season was made in a press release on March 15, 1982.
 The new coaster was intended to be the top thriller in the park, billed as "Taller than the park's most popular ride (Racer 75)" and "heaven for the real thrillseeker".
 Grizzly was designed by Curtis D. Summers, and is very similar to Wilde Beast at Canada's Wonderland, which he designed a year earlier.
 Both coasters are based on the Wildcat roller coaster (demolished in 1964) at the early Coney Island park in Cincinnati, Ohio.
 Media conglomerate Taft Broadcasting owned Coney Island at the time.
 The layout placed the coaster in the Old Virginia section of the park, winding mostly through the existing forest for the first half, then entering a large infield (which also held an employee parking area) for the second.
 The ride opened on March 27, 1982, and was closed for portions of the 2009 and 2011 seasons for retracking.

 Grizzly was given a refurbishment in 2016.
 The first and second hills were entirely retracked with fresh new wood and brand new running rails.
 Moreover, the station floor was completely redone.
 The old floor made out of laminated plywood sheets was replaced with fresh, sturdy wooden planks.

-After Labor Day 2022 the Grizzly closed for major refurbishment and is anticipated to reopen in 2023 as the new season begins.
+After Labor Day 2022, Grizzly closed for major refurbishment by The Gravity Group.
+1,040 feet of the ride was retracked to provide a smoother ride experience.
+The first drop was increased from 45 to 55 degrees and the fan turn after the tunnel was reprofiled to include a smoother transition.
+The ride's overall length was slightly increased by 12 feet (3.6 m) to 3,162 feet (964 m) and reopened on the 13th of May, 2023.
+This retrack was successful, as the ride experience is much smoother and more comfortable than before.